 Tow Trucks and Car Accidents – Don’t Let Them Force You to Sign

 When you find yourself in an accident on South Africa’s treacherous roads, don’t sign anything until you at least know what you’re getting.
 If the tow operator becomes demanding, only sign authorisation to tow your vehicle.
 Remember to remove all valuable from your car.

 Whether you’re insured or not, do research on tow truck operators so that you don’t sign your car away forever.

-Just complete and submit the form on this page to get a FREE car insurance quote
+Just complete and submit the form on this page to get your car insurance quote